custom-cards/button-card/README.md

 ### Javascript Templates

 The template rendering uses a special format.
 All the fields where template is supported also support plain text.
-To activate the templating feature for such a field, you'll need to enclose the javascript function inside 3 square brakets:
+To activate the templating feature for such a field, you'll need to enclose the javascript function inside 3 square brackets:
 `[[[ javascript function here ]]]`

 Don't forget to quote if it's on one line: